 As a condition of granting letters of administration to an applicant, the court, or Registrar of Probates, may require one or more sureties or an insurance bond to guarantee that they or the insurance company will cover any loss that any person interested in the administration of the estate may suffer as a result of a breach by the administrator of duties.

 Intestacy can be a difficult process for relatives of the deceased.
-If you need more information on any of the issues raised in this article, don’t hesitate to get in touch with Hentys Lawyers.
+If you need more information on any of the issues raised in this article in regard to Estate Disputes or Contesting a Will, don’t hesitate to get in touch with Hentys Lawyers.